Shashank8175/Sales-Store-Data-Analysis-Using-SQL/README.md

 # Sales-Store-Data-Analysis-Using-SQL

 PROJECT SUMMARY

 This project is an end-to-end SQL data analysis case study on a retail sales dataset.
 It demonstrates how SQL is used to:

--Design a database table
+Design a database table

--Perform data quality checks
+Perform data quality checks

--Explore customer and sales behavior
+Explore customer and sales behavior

--Answer real business questions
+Answer real business questions

--Generate insights for decision-making
+Generate insights for decision-making

--The entire analysis is written in SQL and structured as a sequence of analytical questions.
+The entire analysis is written in SQL and structured as a sequence of analytical questions.

 BUSINESS OBJECTIVE